astrastella/CS186-Rookiedb/README.md

 ## Overview

 This repo contains my implementation for CS186 RookieDB projects.
-There is a [gitbook](https://cs186.gitbook.io/project/) for CS186 projects, but it may be updated each semester, so I cloned the 2021 spring version.
+There is a [gitbook](https://cs186.gitbook.io/project/) for CS186 projects.
 You can find the projects handout that I used [here](./project-handout).

 The master branch contains a bare-bones database implementation, which supports executing simple transactions in series.
 This is the skeleton code you will use throughout the projects.
 In the assignments of